-A recent research endeavour, undertaken by Mr. Richard Heede of the Climate Accountability Institute, quantified and traced "for the first time the lion's share of cumulative global CO2 and methane emissions since the industrial revolution began to the largest multinational and state-owned producers of crude oil, natural gas, coal and cement."
-These producers are collectively known as the 'Carbon Majors,' and the same term shall be used in this Petition.
+producers are collectively known as the 'Carbon Majors,' and the same term shall be used in this Petition.
 The investor-owned, i.e., publicly traded, Carbon Majors, some of which have operations or a presence in, or a substantial connection to the Philippines, are listed in Table 1.
 This research has undergone an update since then, with a summary of these results now included below in Table 2.

-Table 1: Investor-owned Carbon Majors 1751-2010
+Table 1: Investor-owned Carbon Majors8 1751-2010